tlossen/remodel/README.md

-# remodel your storage layer
+# remodel your storage layer!

 ## overview